What is net metering?

 What kind of tax incentives are there?

 The Solar Investment Tax Credit is available for owners of solar electricity systems.
 This is a credit of 30% of the total cost of your system, available to you in the first year of your purchase.
 Claim it on your federal tax return and you will be automatically credited.
-Read this blog to learn more.
+Click here to download a free ebook that we wrote on Financial Incentives.

 Will I still have a bill from PG&E?